znanx/cf-clearance-scraper/README.md

 You can do this by changing the process.env.browserLimit value.
 The default is 20

 ### How Do I Add Authentication to Api?
 You can add authorisation by changing the process.env.authToken variable.
-If this variable is added, it returns 401 if the authToken variable in the request body is not equal to the yoken you specify.
+If this variable is added, it returns 401 if the authToken variable in the request body is not equal to the token you specify.

 ### How Do I Set The Timeout Time?
 You can give the variable process.env.timeOut a value in milliseconds.
 The default is 60000.